 The ribbon menu is designed to help you quickly find the commands you need to complete a task.
 Commands are organized in logical groups, which are collected under tabs.
 Each tab relates to a type of activity, such as entering input data or viewing analysis output.
-Each tab is organized into a series of panels, which are labeled by the task.
+Each tab is organized into a series of panels, which are labeled by task.

 Quick Access Toolbar

 The File menu (sometimes called the Application menu) provides access to file-related commands.
-For example, it provides commands to create, open, save, archive, and recover a project.
+For example, it identifies commands to create, open, save, archive, and recover a project.
 In addition, other application-based commands are listed within the File menu.
 Selecting these commands will display backstage pages where settings and other options can be configured.
 For example, the Options backstage page allows the user to define settings that the software should use (e.g., Confirm deletions, etc.).

 The following backstage pages are provided:

 - Info – information about the current project